Sage-ERP-X3/izpack/README.md

 Wiki: <a href="https://izpack.atlassian.net/wiki/spaces/IZPACK/pages/491528/IzPack+5"> Izpack documentation </a><br/>

-Were're based on the original IzPack 5.1.3 binaries. <br/>
+Were're based on the original IzPack 5.2.0 binaries. <br/>
 Note that we have NOT modified any source in this version. <br/>
-Personnalization has exclusively been made in the library named `"com.sage.izpack.jar"` placed in directory ".\izPackCustomActions". <br/>
+Personnalization has exclusively been made in the library named `"com.sage.izpack.jar"` placed in directory "./izPackCustomActions". <br/>
 <br/>

 Official documentation izPack 5:<br/>